Your Credit Card Debt Is About To Cost You Even More. Here’s What to Do About It.

 Pay off your highest interest debt first

 Paying off your highest interest debt will save you the most money in the long run.
 The higher rates rise, the more you save by paying that off ASAP.
-Rather than paying a little bit above the minimum on all of your cards, focus all of that additional cash toward paying off one card at a time and pay just the minimum required on the rest.
+Rather than paying slightly above the minimum on all of your cards, focus all of that additional cash on paying off one card at a time and pay just the minimum required on the rest.

 Do a balance transfer for a limited time 0% APR

-How does no interest sound nice to you?
-If you have less than $10,000 in debt and a credit score above 700, you may be able to qualify for a balance transfer card or two and move your current interest accruing balances to a 0% APR card for a limited period of time (typically 12-21 months).
-This will give you a reprieve from rising interest rates and allow you to tackle your debt quicker.
+How does no interest sound to you?
+If you have less than $10,000 in debt and a credit score above 700, you may be able to qualify for a balance transfer card or two and move your current interest-accruing balances to a 0% APR card for a limited period of time (typically 12-21 months).
+This will give you a reprieve from rising interest rates and allow you to tackle your debt more quickly.

 Consolidate credit card debt with a personal loan

 Personal loans tend to have lower interest rates than credit cards (especially with a credit score higher than 680).
 The rates are fixed, meaning that once you lock in a rate, your interest rate won’t be affected by any future rate hikes from the Federal Reserve.
-Bonus!
-Consolidating your credit card debt through a personal loan can simplify paying off your debt because you’ll just have one regular monthly debt payment—as long as you don’t keep using your credit cards.
+Bonus: consolidating your credit card debt through a personal loan can simplify paying it off because you’ll just have one regular monthly debt payment—as long as you don’t keep using your credit cards.
 Speaking of which…

 Don’t charge anything new to your credit cards that you won’t pay off in full